wpsharks/html-compressor/README.md

  *NOTE: these options only apply if compression is enabled for CSS/JS files.*

 - (array)`css_exclusions` Defaults to `array()`.
 If you have some CSS files (or inline styles) that should NOT be included by compression routines, please specify an array of search tokens to exclude.
-Search tokens are compared to external CSS file `href` values (i.e. URLs or paths).
+Search tokens are compared to external CSS file `href` values (i.e., URLs or paths).
  Search tokens are also compared to the contents of any inline `<style></style>` tags.

 - (array)`js_exclusions` Defaults to `array()`.
 If you have some JS files (or inline scripts) that should NOT be included by compression routines, please specify an array of search tokens to exclude.
-Search tokens are compared to external JS file `src` values (i.e. URLs or paths).
+Search tokens are compared to external JS file `src` values (i.e., URLs or paths).
  Search tokens are also compared to the contents of any inline `<script></script>` tags in cases where compression is possible.

   *NOTE: Search tokens should be string literals.
 The HTML Compressor currently does NOT support wildcards or regex in search tokens.
- If you need to use regex patterns instead of search tokens, please use a `regex_` prefix when you define the option key; e.g. `'regex_js_exclusions' => '/\special\-script\.js/i'`.
+ If you need to use regex patterns instead of search tokens, please use a `regex_` prefix when you define the option key; e.g., `'regex_js_exclusions' => '/\special\-script\.js/i'`.
 This works for `regex_css_exclusions` too.*

 ----

 - (boolean)`disable_built_in_css_exclusions` Defaults to `FALSE`.
 There are a few built-in exclusion patterns that are updated (improved) with each new release of the HTML Compressor.
 It is recommended that you leave these enabled at all times.
- However, if you prefer to turn them off (i.e. to *only* exclude the patterns you specify), you can set this to a `TRUE` value to disable all of those which are built-in.
+ However, if you prefer to turn them off (i.e., to *only* exclude the patterns you specify), you can set this to a `TRUE` value to disable all of those which are built-in.
  Built-in exclusions deal with things that should almost always be excluded; for any site.
 If you'd like to see the list of built-in patterns you can read the `$built_in_regex_css_exclusion_patterns` class property.
 It's an array of regular expressions that are compared to external CSS file
- `href` values (i.e. URLs or paths); and they are also compared to the contents of any inline `<style></style>` tags.
+ `href` values (i.e., URLs or paths); and they are also compared to the contents of any inline `<style></style>` tags.

 - (boolean)`disable_built_in_js_exclusions` Defaults to `FALSE`.
 There are a few built-in exclusion patterns that are updated (improved) with each new release of the HTML Compressor.
 It is recommended that you leave these enabled at all times.
- However, if you prefer to turn them off (i.e. to *only* exclude the patterns you specify), you can set this to a `TRUE` value to disable all of those which are built-in.
+ However, if you prefer to turn them off (i.e., to *only* exclude the patterns you specify), you can set this to a `TRUE` value to disable all of those which are built-in.
  Built-in exclusions deal with things that should almost always be excluded; for any site.
 If you'd like to see the list of built-in patterns you can read the `$built_in_regex_js_exclusion_patterns` class property.
 It's an array of regular expressions that are compared to external JS file
- `src` values (i.e. URLs or paths); and they are also compared to the contents of any inline `<script></script>` tags.
+ `src` values (i.e., URLs or paths); and they are also compared to the contents of any inline `<script></script>` tags.

 ----